GiottoVerducci/rulebook2024/content.md

 Some combat cards are only playable after range has been set but before strikes have been chosen.

 **4. Strike**

-During the strike step, the minions strike each other or make an effort to avoid being struck.
+*During the strike step, the minions strike each other or make an effort to avoid being struck.*

-Note that not all strikes are aggressive.
-Defensive effects such as dodges are also considered strikes (see [**Strike Effects**](https://www.vekn.net/rulebook#strike-effects)).

-Normally, each minion gets only one strike per round.
-One strike from each minion is considered a "pair".
+Each minion gets only one strike per round per default.
+One strike from each minion is considered a **pair**.\

-> **ADVANCED RULES**\
->
-> Some cards may allow a minion to get additional strikes during a
-> round of combat, these are resolved after the normal pair of strikes.
-> If only one minion has additional strikes these are resolved on their
-> own after the normal pair of strikes.

 During each pair of strikes, the minions first choose their respective strikes (the acting minion first, then their opponent), and then the strikes are resolved.
 Strike resolution occurs simultaneously, except for a few special cases (see [**Strike Effects**](https://www.vekn.net/rulebook#strike-effects)).

-- **Choose Strike:** Each minion chooses their strike.
-The strike can be from a combat card, from a weapon the minion possesses, by default from a hand strike, or can be from any other card providing this minion a strike.
-If a minion has used a maneuver from a strike (either a strike card or a weapon) this round, then they cannot choose any other strike for their initial strike of the round.
+- **4.a Choose Strike:** Each minion chooses their strike.
+The default strike can be substituted from a combat card, from a weapon the minion possesses or any other card providing this minion a strike.

-> **ADVANCED RULES**\
-> \
-> For additional strikes, any strike can be chosen, even if a maneuver
-> of a strike card or a weapon has been used.
+> The default strike is a **hand strike**\

- - **Resolve Strike:** The effects of the strikes from both minions are resolved simultaneously.
-Most strikes are effective only at close range, unless the strike is identified as ranged, does "R" damage, or is a defensive strike such as dodge or combat ends.
-Ranged strikes and strikes that do "R" damage can be used at any range, close or long.

-When a minion or retainer takes damage (either from a strike or from other means), they must burn blood or life, as appropriate (see [**Damage Resolution**](https://www.vekn.net/rulebook#damage-resolution)).
+> Vampires have a **default strength of 1**.

+ - **4.b Resolve Strike:** The strikes from both minions are resolved simultaneously.
 Note that the effects of a strike are applied and then damage is resolved.
 This timing is important for some special strikes.
-If one or both of the combatants are no longer ready, because one has taken too much damage, for instance, then the round and the combat end immediately.

-This is true at any point during combat, not just during strike resolution.

 > **ADVANCED RULES**\
 > \
 > If a strike card is cancelled, the minion who played it must choose a
 > strike, which might come from another strike card.\

+When a minion or retainer takes damage (either from a strike or from other means), they must burn blood or life, as appropriate (see [**Damage Resolution**](https://www.vekn.net/rulebook#damage-resolution)).

+> **ADDITIONAL STRIKES**\
-> \
+>
-> **Additional Strikes:** Some cards and effects allow a minion to make
-> additional strikes during the current round of combat.
-Additional
+> Some cards may allow a minion to get additional strikes during a
-> strikes are announced and performed only after the first pair of
+> round of combat, these are resolved after the normal pair of strikes.
-> strikes is completed.
-The acting minion decides whether or not to
-> gain additional strikes before the opposing minion, as usual.\
-> \
-> Additional strikes are handled by having another choose strike step
-> and resolve strike step in which only the minions with additional
-> strikes may play strike cards.
 All additional strikes take place at
 > the same range.
-This is repeated as necessary.
-A minion cannot use
-> more than one card or effect to gain additional strikes per round of
-> combat.
-This rule is reminded on those cards by the "(limited)" card
+Only the minions with additional strikes may play strike cards.\
-> text.
+> \
+> If only one minion has additional strikes these are resolved on their
+> own after the normal pair of strikes.
+For additional strikes, any strike can be chosen, even if a maneuver
+> of a strike card or a weapon has been used.\
+> Additional strikes are handled by repeating the strike
+> and damage resolution steps.

 *Wauneka is blocked by Flávio Gonçalves, and they enter combat.
 Neither of them maneuvers, so the round is at close range.
 Wauneka announces he